rjdeliveryomaha/courierinvoice/README.md

 Functionality is enclosed in a global variable: ` rjdci `.

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility) is used extensively and a template is provided.
 This will retry a call failing due to network issues 20 times waiting ` n * 250 ` milliseconds between calls where n is the retry count.
+If a ` FormData ` instance is sent the headers ` Content-Type ` and ` Content-Length ` will be tested for and removed to prevent conflicts.
+If the postData property is not empty and the ` Content-Type ` header is set as ` www-form-urlencoded ` the post body will be encoded.
 If the Content-Type header is not defined and the postData property has a length greater than 0 the Content-Type will be set to "application/json".
 As a result the PHP ` $_POST ` super global is not populated; data must be read from the stream.

 Ex: